modin-project/modin/onboarding/onboarding.md

         1. Open your VSCode settings, in `Code -> Preferences -> Settings`.
         1. Search for "python formatting provider" and select "black" from the dropdown menu.
         1. Again in settings, search for "format on save" and enable the "Editor: Format on Save" option.
-    2. Add a flake8 pre-commit hook:
+    2. Add a pre-commit hook:
         1. In your modin repository, copy [this pre-commit file](pre-commit) to `.git/hooks/pre-commit`
-        1. Every time you try to commit, git will run flake8 test and abort the commit if it fails.
-This lets you make sure your commits pass flake8 before you commit them to GitHub.
+        1. Every time you try to commit, git will run flake8 and scripts/doc_checker.py and abort the commit if either fails.
+This lets you make sure your commits pass these tests before you commit them to GitHub.
-        1. To bypass the pre-commit hook (e.g. if you don't want to create a pull request, or you already know your code will pass flake8), commit with the flag `--no-verify`.
+        1. To bypass the pre-commit hook (e.g. if you don't want to create a pull request, or you already know your code will pass the tests), commit with the flag `--no-verify`.